 French entrepreneur and billionaire Xavier Niel is looking for the best programmers for his projects.
 In France, however, he could not find them in 2013, so he set up a smart school to raise them.
 He found École 42 in Paris, where are no teachers, and where students are repairing each other’s work.

-The free three-year and five-year study program can be subscribed to by anyone.
+The free three-year and five-year study programs can be subscribed to by anyone.
 Just succeed in an online logical test and then go through a monthly retirement competition, which will lead to a new class of 1,000 students.
 They then “study” in the large halls full of Apple computers in Station F in southeastern Paris, quoted Quartz.

 The school already has a number of graduates.
 Still, during their studies, about 80 percent of the students find jobs, and all of them have one at the end.